Priyadarsini Research

 Dr. Priyadarsini's research focuses on the interface of chemistry and biology, particularly in understanding redox processes relevant to health and disease.
 Her primary fields of specialization include:

-Her work, extensively published and cited, has significantly advanced the understanding of free radical chemistry, antioxidant mechanisms, and the therapeutic potential of selenium and curcumin compounds.
+Her work, extensively published and cited, has significantly advanced understanding of free radical chemistry, antioxidant mechanisms, and the therapeutic potential of selenium and curcumin compounds.

 Awards & Honors